Community Justice Programs

 Aboriginal Community Justice Reports:

-The Project aims to reduce the overincarceration of Aboriginal and Torres Strait Islander people and improve sentencing processes and outcomes for Aboriginal and/or Torres Strait Islander defendants.
+Our Aboriginal Community Justice Reports (ACJR) aims to reduce the overincarceration of Aboriginal and Torres Strait Islander people and improve sentencing processes and outcomes for Aboriginal defendants.
+ACJR’s offer a more holistic account of individual circumstances, including as they relate to a person’s community, culture and strengths.